Even when the market is high, it will inevitably turn bearish at some point in the future.

 On the downside, the asset class may significantly underperform during periods of sustained economic growth.

-Gold futures and options can be volatile and as such investing in gold stocks or funds is the more conservative approach for the average investor.
+Gold futures and options can be volatile, so investing in gold stocks or funds is a more conservative approach for the average investor.

 Best Gold Stocks

 Royal Gold works to acquire and manage precious metals while also dealing with royalties.